bananahackers/store-db/TERMS.md

 This service is community maintained and provided on a best-effort basis.
 We try our best make sure the data is correct, but we do not give any warranties that the information is correct.
 Use this service on your own risk.

+By using this service you agree to **not** hold us accountable for any damages that might occur while using this service or from apps that were downloaded through this service.
+Again you use this service on your OWN RISK!

 ## Abuse